European efforts to assess Russia’s Sputnik V vaccine stymied by data gaps By Reuters - Up News Info

 In November 2020, the French government dispatched a team of scientists to Moscow to help Paris decide if it should use Sputnik V and manufacture the drug on French soil, in the event of EMA approval.

-The four people with knowledge of the delegation’s findings said that the paperwork the scientists reviewed showed that fetal bovine serum had been used in the culture to nurture the master cell bank and that the developers hadn’t documented the serum’s origin.
+Three of the four people with knowledge of the delegation’s findings said the Gamaleya information accessed by the scientists showed that fetal bovine serum had been used in the culture to nurture the master cell bank and that the developers hadn’t documented the serum’s origin.

+According to one of these three people, this information was contained in the vaccine developer’s paperwork.
+The fourth person with knowledge of the delegation’s findings said there was an issue related to whether cells used in developing the vaccine complied with European rules.

+After this story was published, RDIF in a statement said the assertion about the use of untraceable bovine serum was “false,” without going into specifics.

 Fetal bovine serum is commonly used around the world in vaccine development.
 But since the outbreak of mad cow disease in the 1980s, European and North American regulators have required that vaccine developers document it is from a safe source.